sajya/sajya.github.io/source/docs/notifications.md

 ## Notification

 A Notification is a request object without an `id` member.
-This means that the client is not interested in the response and the server will not send it.
+It means that the client is not interested in the response, and the server will not send it.

 > Note.
 In a batch request, if there is at least one request that does not have the id property, then the whole group is considered as a notification one.